Does YouTube pay for 3,000 watch hours?

 How close are you at 3,000 watch hours?

 Reaching 3,000 watch hours means you are very close to full monetization.
 You only need an additional 1,000 hours (and potentially more subscribers) to unlock ad revenue.
 At this stage, focusing on consistent uploads, audience retention, and engagement can help you reach the final threshold faster.
+This is the point where retention and repeat viewing become more important than chasing random traffic.

 What actually determines YouTube income?